 Walking over the bear rug with her bare feet, she treaded into her bedchamber, a simple room with a cot, nightstand, and armor rack for her bow and arrows.
 These, she deposited on the stand, before turning to her cot.
 Underneath it lay a long and semi-narrow chest, locked tightly with a magically enchanted mechanism.

 She stooped and pulled it out, laying the heavy chest on her cot.
 On the lid were bronze decorations, including griffins circling in the sky, and a large golden sun star in the middle of the design.
 The Macedonian Argead dynastic symbol, a symbol feared long ago.
 For more than one reason.
 She pressed her hand onto the star, and it glowed dimly, before fading away.
 There were two clicks, and Artemis gently lifted the lid open.
 It was all there.
 Their trophies, including claws, talons, glass bottled water, a pouch of sand, and many others.
 All memories of their companionship.
 Artemis felt herself choke up, she had forced herself never to open this chest again after he died.
 But now… she ran her hand over some of their treasures, their story.
 She needed this.

 Artemis paused, holding the sword up.
 She would carry it from now on.
 She reached back into the chest and grabbed the simple leather scabbard, attached to a leather belt, and sheathed the sword.
-Sword in hand, she carefully placed it next to her bow lovingly, before closing the chest on her cot, and sliding it back under to its usual resting place.
-Only then, did she allow herself to lie back, and let herself enter the realm of Morpheus, where she would dream a goddess's dream, one of her own choosing
+Sword in hand, she carefully placed it next to her bow lovingly, before closing the chest on her cot, and sliding it back under to its usually resting place.
+Only then, did she allow herself to lie back, and let herself enter the realm of Morpheus, where she would dream a goddess's dream, one of her choosing.

-For the first time since his death on this day, she went willingly into rest and slumbered peacefully.
+For the first time since his death, on this day, she went willingly into rest, and slumbered peacefully.